Feediz/reactgalleryapp/README.md

 ## Changes to CSS

-I add shadow effect to the images
+I add shadow effect to the images<br />
-I added an effect to the nav buttons on hover
+I added an effect to the nav buttons on hover<br />
-I added text shadow to the title above the images
+I added text shadow to the title above the images<br />

 ## Available Scripts